Culture of Experts

 • All skilled trades positions fit into this group: Electrician, plumber, pipefitter, ironworker, machinist, maintenance mechanic, carpenter, etc…

 • Many government and industry regulated sales positions fit into this group: Insurance agent, real estate agent and financial advisor positions are just a few examples.

 Because these positions are establishment-oriented, they are more measurable and predictable from a management perspective.
 The skills are very transferable and the work produced can usually be measured against industry standards.
-These positions are not the focus of this web-labyrinth, however, much of the information can be applied.
+These positions are not the focus of this program, however, much of the information can be applied.

 2 – Educational Perspective

 Human beings use division of labor and specialization to advance.
 The butcher, the baker and the candlestick maker all play their part.
 Each have learned their expertise from a lineage of knowledge, passed down from generation to generation, with improvements along the way.
 Today, Traditional Establishment Expert professions and skilled trades are extremely complex, as are the college and trade school establishments that provide foundational knowledge.
 These career paths should never be taken for granted and should be the starting point for career consideration.